 Do not ride if you feel tired or after drinking alcohol.
 According to the NHTSA, 24 percent of pedal-cyclist traffic fatalities in 2014 had a BAC of 0.01g/dL or greater.

 - Be Cautious When Riding Near Parked Vehicles

 Bicycle accidents are often associated with alcohol use, distractions, and poor weather, but a vehicle does not have to be in motion to injure a rider.
 Many of these accidents happen when bikers hit the doors of parked cars as people exit.

-If you were in a bicycle or pedestrian crash that a negligent driver caused, contact a Gulfport accident lawyer from Morris Bart, LTD. We will gather evidence, structure your claim, and fight for the maximum settlement on your behalf.
+If you were in a bicycle or pedestrian crash that a negligent driver caused, contact a personal injury lawyer in Gulfport, MS from Morris Bart, LTD. We will gather evidence, structure your claim, and fight for the maximum settlement on your behalf.

 If your case goes to trial, our personal-injury attorneys have the knowledge and resources to represent your interests in court.
 Call 800-537-8185 to schedule a free initial consultation.

 to find a Morris Bart office near you.